 'He’s coming home’ – Drogba hails Lukaku transfer to Chelsea

-Chelsea legend Didier Drogba has hailed the return of Romelu Lukaku to the club in a message on his social media pages.
+Chelsea legend Didier Drogba has hailed the return of Inter Milan forward Romelu Lukaku to the club in a message on his social media pages.

-On Saturday, Goal reported that Chelsea had reached an agreement in principle to sign the Belgian striker, with the Inter man’s £98 million ($135m) return to Stamford Bridge set to be officially announced early next week.
+On Saturday, Goal reported that Chelsea had reached an agreement in principle to sign the Belgian striker, with his £98 million ($135m) return set to be officially announced soon.

-The former Ivory Coast striker, who joined Chelsea in July 2004 for £24 million from Marseille, and left after managing 164 goals in 381 appearances, has celebrated the impending arrival of Lukaku on his social media pages.
+The former Ivory Coast striker, who joined Chelsea in July 2004 for £24 million from Marseille, and left after managing 164 goals in 381 appearances, has celebrated the impending arrival of Lukaku at Stamford Bridge on his social media pages.

 Editors' Picks